AI for health: New innovation processes and financing channels

 About the white paper

-The white paper AI Business Models for Health (in German) was written by experts from the Health Care, Medical Technology, Care working group and the Business Model Innovations working group of Plattform Lernende Systeme.
+The white paper Business models for AI in healthcare was written by experts from the Health Care, Medical Technology, Care working group and the Business Model Innovations working group of Plattform Lernende Systeme.

 Linda Treugut / Birgit Obermeier